RUN-Collaborations/font-select-rcl/src/components/fontOptions/FontOptions.md

 <Component />
 ```
-This renders all fonts even if not detected (unless showAll is set to false).
+This example renders all fonts whether or not they are detected (unless showAll is changed from true to false).
 ```jsx
 import { useDetectFont } from 'font-select-rcl';